Melania Trump to focus on opioids, newborns in hospital tour

-PHILADELPHIA (AP) - First lady Melania Trump will travel to Philadelphia to meet with families of children who were affected by exposure to opioids while in the womb.
+PHILADELPHIA (AP) - First lady Melania Trump is visiting Philadelphia on Wednesday to meet with families of children who were affected by exposure to opioids while in the womb.

 The hospital has provided care to mothers with opioid use disorder and their newborn children for more than 45 years.